PlantFattyAcidGroup/plantFAdb/README.md

 Copyright © 2015 Michigan State University Board of Trustees

 Licensed under the terms of the GPL 3.0 license.
-See LICENSE and COPYING for details
+See LICENSE for details

 This work was funded by the DOE Great Lakes Bioenergy Research Center (DOE BER Office of Science DE-FC02-07ER64494).